 Guests traveling through Philadelphia International Airport (PHL) will interact with several organizations during their visits, usually without even knowing it.
-The City of Philadelphia’s Division of Aviation owns and operates PHL, but there are hundreds of organizations working together with the Division of Aviation to serve our passengers.
+The City of Philadelphia’s Department of Aviation owns and operates PHL, but there are hundreds of organizations working together with the Department of Aviation to serve our passengers.

 So Who Does What at PHL?

-Division of Aviation: As owner of the airport, the City of Philadelphia’s Division of Aviation maintains the overall airport facility and property, such as the runways, sidewalks, roadways, terminals, baggage claims, restrooms, elevators and moving sidewalks.
-The Division of Aviation is responsible for airport utilities, new construction, signage, snow removal and landscaping.
-Division of Aviation staff also plan and promote initiatives, special events and exhibitions for the airport and working with onsite partners.
+Department of Aviation: As owner of the airport, the City of Philadelphia’s Department of Aviation maintains the overall airport facility and property, such as the runways, sidewalks, roadways, terminals, baggage claims, restrooms, elevators and moving sidewalks.
+The Department of Aviation is responsible for airport utilities, new construction, signage, snow removal and landscaping.
+Department of Aviation staff also plan and promote initiatives, special events and exhibitions for the airport and working with onsite partners.

-The airport’s Lost and Found, located in the Communications Center, handles items that are left behind in the common areas of the airport, like bathrooms and walkways
+The airport’s Lost and Found, located in the Airport Operations Center, handles items that are left behind in the common areas of the airport, like bathrooms and walkways

 Airlines: PHL’s airline partners are responsible for the beginning and ending of our passengers’ airport journeys.
-Airlines handle check-ins, flight schedules, boarding, hold room waiting area upkeep, aircraft maintenance and baggage as well as wheelchairs and passenger mobility assistance and gate passes.
+Airlines handle check-ins; flight schedules; boarding; hold room waiting area upkeep; aircraft maintenance; loading and unloading baggage and transporting checked items to Baggage Claim; assigning and directing planes to their gates; passenger deboarding; and arranging for wheelchairs and passenger mobility assistance.
 Items left on aircraft or in airline-leased areas like boarding gates are handled by the airline.

 Safety and Security: PHL is part of the Federal Aviation Administration’s (FAA) Eastern Region.
 The FAA regulates civil aviation, including construction and operation of airports, air traffic management and the certification of personnel and aircraft.
 Air traffic control is responsible for the flow of aircraft into and out of airports.
 During severe weather, the FAA does not cancel flights, but will issue ground stops or ground delays and provides data to airlines that helps them determine if they can accept a delay, re-route a flight path around a storm or cancel a flight.